 Brandes played with several bands while attending Point Loma High School, graduating in 1980 and forming the Hedgehogs with Ron Silva (the Crawdaddys, the Saturn V), Paul Carsola (Tell-Tale Hearts), and Carl Rusk (the Nashville Ramblers).
 Reportedly, they made no official recordings, but live tapes do circulate.

-By 1982, Brandes had joined the Mystery Machine.
-The band was led by Rusk, though Brandes sang, with Mark Zadarnowski (the Crawdaddys/the Shambles), Bill Calhoun, and David Klowden (both in the Tell-Tale Hearts) also aboard.
-Though the band only played three shows before splitting, they would provide Brandes with the first notch on his discography in 1983 when their song "She's Not Mine," a minor-key gem that was released on Voxx Records Battle of the Garages Vol. 3.
+Brandes joined the Mystery Machine in the early 1980s, performing alongside Rusk again, along with Mark Zadarnowski (the Crawdaddys, the Shambles), and Bill Calhoun and David Klowden (both of later of the Tell-Tale Hearts).
+The band only played three shows before splitting, though their song "She's Not Mine" was released on Voxx Records' Battle of the Garages Vol. 3. in 1983.

 Brandes next co-founded the Tell-Tale Hearts, which local writer Bart Mendoza described as "A 1960s-influenced punk/rhythm and blues band, with Calhoun and Klowden, alongside Mike Stax (later of the Loons/the Hoods) and Eric Bacher.
 Considered among the leaders of the garage-rock movement, the group even appeared in People magazine, but surprisingly, save for a short jaunt to Springfield, Missouri, they never toured.
 They did, however, sign with Voxx Records, though the later '80s saw the original line-up of the group splitting."